Tinram/Go-Notes/README.md

 ## Slices

 + dynamic size, variable-length
-+ all elements same datatype
++ can contain any datatype (with all elements of  same datatype)
-+ basically pointers to underlying array &ndash; like ArrayList
++ basically pointers to underlying array &ndash; like an ArrayList
     + multiple slices can share same underlying array
-+ not comparable
++ slices not comparable
-    + but bytes.Equal for byte slices
+    + but `bytes.Equal` for byte slices
 + 3 components: pointer, length, capacity
     + pointer: first element if (array) that is reachable
-    + length: number of slice elements, which can't exceed capacity
+    + length: number of slice elements, which cannot exceed capacity
     + slicing beyond capacity = panic
     + slicing beyond len(sl) = extends slice